 Recent psychology and anthropology studies are only beginning to shed light on how social context affects our capacity for empathy.
 Empathy is not a constant, inherent trait but one that varies over the course of a day or a month, fluctuating with our social situation, mood and self-esteem.

 But these developments in social science have yet to make their way to medicine.
 We need to understand the contexts in which clinical empathy naturally blossoms.
 We should study the impact of lengthening appointments or providing higher reimbursement for time-intensive counselling discussions.
 Instead, we require busy clinicians to train for empathy without changing their work stress, and we blame doctors alone for the empathy deficit.
-Until hospitals, clinics and insurance companies take environmental factors seriously, patients will suffer and physician empathy will continue to decline.Make a donation
+Until hospitals, clinics and insurance companies take environmental factors seriously, patients will suffer and physician empathy will continue to decline.Support Aeon: make a one-off donation